Find Affordable College Courses

 Washington, DC

-With a ranking of #9, Georgetown University did quite well on this year’s most popular schools for economics students working on their doctor’s degree.
-Georgetown is a very large private not-for-profit school located in the large city of Washington.
+Georgetown University landed the #9 spot in the 2023 rankings for the most popular doctor’s degree economics programs.
+Georgetown is a fairly large private not-for-profit school located in the large city of Washington.

 Of the 10 students majoring in economics at Georgetown, 50% are male and 50% are female.